samboy/ChessDiagrams/README.md

 of FEN postitions.

-The `myfen` parameter also allows illegal moves in games, such as using this duagram code for Makruk, Shatranj, or any other chess variant which uses the same 8x8 board and pieces as standard Chess.
+The `myfen` parameter also allows illegal moves in games, such as using this diagram code for Makruk, Shatranj, or any other chess variant which uses the same 8x8 board and pieces as standard Chess.

 Examples of `myfen` in use can be seen in the file `myfen.html`.